evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ws.add_report(project.id, data_report)
 ```

-**Add new monitoring panels and tabs**.
+**Add new monitoring Panels and Tabs**.
 Use the `add_panel` method as shown above, and run `project.save()` to update the config after you make the changes.
-New panels and tabs will be added to existing ones.
+New Panels and Tabs will be added to existing ones.

 **Clean up panels**.
 To delete the existing monitoring panels (**not** the snapshots):